Non-NHS Services

 A: When a doctor signs a certificate or completes a report, it is a condition of remaining on the Medical Register that they only sign what they know to be true.
 In order to complete even the simplest of forms, therefore, the doctor might have to check the patient's entire medical record.
 Carelessness or an inaccurate report can have serious consequences for the doctor with the General Medical Council (the doctors' regulatory body) or even the Police.

-Fees For Administration Services From April 1st 2022
+Fees For Administration Services as from 1st March 2024

 Access to Records under Data Protection Act

-Photocopy / Print-outs of blood results, letters etc. for personal use Free
+Print-outs of results, letters etc for personal use Free

 Power of Attorney Forms

-At Discretion of GP – GP needs to agree to sign before appointment is booked
+• GP needs to agree to sign before an appointment can be booked.

 Travel Abroad